fbreton/script-for-Harness/CD/Release Management/Harness templates and pipeline exemples/README.md

 - if the release of an application, A, is dependant of another application, B (with specidfic release), then for A can be ready for deployment in production, B has to be already in production
 - When an application release is ready to be deployed in production, a Jira ticket has to be opened and its approval will automatically launch the deployment in production

-To ilustrate the usage, you've also 2 pipeline definitions that deploy 2 services, one being dependent of the other, representing an application APP1 that is contained in a project with the same name.
+To [illustrate the usage](#usage-illustration), you've also 2 pipeline definitions that deploy 2 services, one being dependent of the other, representing an application APP1 that is contained in a project with the same name.

 Execution of steps, stages based on those templates need to use delegate that have python installed on them.
 Python version that has been tested with those templates is 8.11.